12 Fireplace Restoration Ideas That Will Revive Any Home

 • Easy to clean – Marble has a smooth surface that you can easily wipe to keep clean.

-• Durable – Marble is a long-lasting material, so you won’t have to worry about your fireplace looking old after a couple of years.
+• Durable – Marble is a long-lasting material, so you won’t have to worry about your fireplace looking old after a few years.
 Moreover, the material is heat resistant, so stray embers from the fireplace will not affect it.

 Keep in mind that marble is not immune to soot staining.
-You will need to clean and treat it regularly to prevent further damage.
+You must clean and treat it regularly to prevent damage and maintain its high quality.

 2. Exposed brick fireplace